 Strategy regarding teaching and Covid 19

-For the most recent university-wide information for students regarding the corona virus, please visit the following page:
+For the most recent university-wide information for students regarding the coronavirus, please visit the following page:

+Stay safe and healthy!
+We hope this recent wave will be a short one and that we are soon back to normal.
 Please contact us should you have any questions at this point.